clairemoorecantwell/learnLexicalConstraints/readme.md

 **urIDlist:** list of strings, that are the strings of the URs

+**urProbsList:** List of floats, aligned to the list of URs - each number is the 'lexical frequency' of that UR, or the weight at which you want it to be sampled for learning

 **theory:** Right now, only 'MaxEnt' is implemented

 **constraints:** List of names of the markedness/faithfulness constraints

 **w:** List of weights of the markedness/faithfulness constraints

+**t:** Current or last learning iteration

 methods:

 `addUR(ur)` adds an object of class `UR` to the `Tableaux`

+`initializeWeights()` Initializes the weights to zero  *NOTE: need to fix this so that it can take arbitrary or random starting weights*

+`sample()` Uses `urProbsList` to sample a UR to update on

+`update(theory, learnRate, lexCstartW, decayRate=None, decayType=None)`

+`epoch(theory, iterations, learnRate, lexCstartW, decayRate=None, decayType=None)`

 ## Functions: